 All lights sources are rendered one by one in a single 2D array to be applied during the Deferred Composite.

-If you have 2 or more world light sources, 1 world light source is always rendered during the deferred composite, and other light sources are rendered during this step.
+If you have two or more world light sources, one world light source is always rendered during the deferred composite, and other light sources are rendered during this step.

-The engine uses tile rendering technique for omni lights without shadows.
-With this optimization, omni light sources are grouped and rendered in batches, decreasing the number of DIP calls and, therefore, improving the performance.
+The engine uses tile rendering technique for Light Omni sources without shadows.
+With this optimization, Light Omni sources are grouped and rendered in batches, decreasing the number of DIP calls and, therefore, improving the performance.

 The renderer doesn't clear the deferred reflection textures if at least one environment probe has infinite size.